The Apu Trilogy: Influence

 According to Michael Sragow of The Atlantic Monthly in 1994:

 Across the world, filmmakers such as Martin Scorsese, James Ivory, Abbas Kiarostami, Elia Kazan, Carlos Saura, Isao Takahata, Barry Jenkins, Philip Kaufman, Wes Anderson and Danny Boyle have been influenced by The Apu Trilogy, with many others such as Akira Kurosawa praising the work.
-Filmmaker Martin Scorsese when talking about The Apu Trilogy remarked "without a doubt, in his(Ray's) films the line between poetry and cinema, dissolved".
+Filmmaker Martin Scorsese when talking about The Apu Trilogy remarked "without a doubt, in [Ray's] films the line between poetry and cinema, dissolved".
 In Gregory Nava's 1995 film My Family, the final scene is duplicated from the final scene of Apur Sansar.
 Similar influences and references to the trilogy can be found, for example, in recent works such as Sacred Evil, Paul Auster's 2008 novel Man in the Dark, the Elements trilogy of Deepa Mehta and even in films of Jean-Luc Godard.
 The technique of bounce lighting pioneered by Subrata Mitra, to recreate the effect of daylight on sets, has also had a profound influence on the development of cinematography.
 Ravi Shankar's soundtracks to the films were also a major influence on The Beatles, specifically George Harrison.